italo-rabelo/simple-aws-app/README.md

 This tutorial is divided into six small modules.
 Please complete each module in the correct order before proceeding to the next one.

-1. <a href = "https://aws.amazon.com/pt/getting-started/hands-on/build-web-app-s3-lambda-api-gateway-dynamodb/module-one/?e=gs2020&p=build-a-web-app-intro"> Create a Web App </a> (5 minutes): Deploy static resources for the web application using the AWS Amplify console.
+1. Create a Web App (5 minutes): Deploy static resources for the web application using the AWS Amplify console.
 2. Create a Serverless Function (5 minutes): Use AWS Lambda to create a serverless function.
 3. Link the Serverless Function to the Web App (5 minutes): Deploy the serverless function with the API Gateway.
 4. Create a Data Table (10 minutes): Store data in an Amazon DynamoDB table.